 You can simply stir some chopped roasted poblanos (or canned green chilis if you really want to get lazy about it) into the cheesy chicken mixture and bake it in a casserole dish!
 Just as tasty, but not quite as impressive visually.

-This recipe is excellent for my fellow low carbers, but I can pretty much guarantee that the rest of the family will love it too!
+This keto cheesy chicken stuffed poblano recipe is excellent for my fellow low carbers, but I can pretty much guarantee that the rest of the family will love it too!
 To round this out for the carb eaters in the house, you could serve it with some rice, corn or flour tortillas, or even just some tortilla chips.
-Dinner = done.

 Cheesy Chicken Stuffed Poblanos – Low Carb and Gluten Free

-A Mexican inspired low carb recipe that is easy to make and satisfying to eat.
+A Mexican inspired keto chicken stuffed pepper recipe that is easy to make and satisfying to eat.
 Keto, LCHF, and Atkinds diet friendly – but guaranteed to be a hit with the entire family!

 - 4 cups shredded cooked chicken